 A foreign trade deficit creates a need for borrowing from other countries.
 Borrower countries will have their own opportunity cost of capital based on the interest rates available with other countries.
-Higher the borrowings and higher will be the interest rates.
+The higher the borrowings and higher will be the interest rates.
 That will impact the capital market.

-Country risk is the risk associated with political, social, economic environment of a country.
-To understand with an example, assume a country has trends of suddenly changing the tax rates, regulations relating to trade and commerce etc. An international investor would resist investing in that country because their policy can put any business at stake suddenly.
+Country risk is the risk associated with the political, social, and economic environment of a country.
+To understand with an example, assume a country has trends of suddenly changing the tax rates, regulations relating to trade and commerce, etc. An international investor would resist investing in that country because their policy can suddenly put any business at stake.
 This will reduce the flow of international capital in the country and thereby increase the cost of capital.

 Exchange Rate Risk

-Investment in countries other than the home country has a bearing of exchange rate risk on them.
+Investment in countries other than the home country has a bearing on their exchange rate risk.
 The real return of an investor depends on two factors.

 - The performance of the investment in the foreign country and

-- The performance of the currency of that country in comparison to home currency.
+- The performance of the currency of that country in comparison to the home currency.

 At the time of maturity of the investment, if the home currency weakens, the net realization in home currency would also be reduced.
-That can affect an investor’s decision of investing in other countries, especially whose currency rates fluctuate a lot.
+That can affect an investor’s decision to invest in other countries, especially those whose currency rates fluctuate a lot.